sidglas/lift/README.md

 This small project is a `translation` of the class aproach of code (used on documentation) to the functional aproach, as its's the tendency of coding and people get used to this way;
 It comes to turn example easier to undestand.

-In the project directory, you can run:
+In the project directory run:

 ### `npm i`
 ### `npm start`